 Students in rooms with vacancies should expect to be assigned a roommate at any time.
 The room must be maintained in a manner that would make it possible for another student to feel comfortable moving in.
 A student who has a vacancy and discourages a student from moving in will be moved or will be assessed for a single-double room.

-At the end of the fall semester, in the event that a vacancy in a double room cannot be filled, students in a double without a roommate may be consolidated and relocated to another room at the discretion of College personnel.
+At the end of the fall semester, in the event that a vacancy in a double room cannot be filled, students in a double without a roommate may be consolidated and relocated to another room at the discretion of Residential Life personnel.

 The College reserves the right to enter a residence hall room in order to ensure proper maintenance; to provide for the protection, safety, and welfare of students and the College; and/or to investigate when reasonable belief exists that a violation of residential life policy or College policies, procedures, rules or regulations, or health and safety concerns has occurred or is occurring.